ivan-hc/AM/README.md

 ```
 From 8 July 2024 this configuration is no longer available.
 Reinstall the application to get the new configuration.

+The change to the default location for .desktop files from /usr/share/applications to /usr/local/share/applications was made to bring "AM" in line with GNU/Linux standards for installing system-wide third-party applications, see [here](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch04s09.html).

 ------------------------------------------------------------------------

 - "**AppMan**" is more flexible, since it asks you where to install the apps in your $HOME directory.
 For example, suppose you want install everything in "Applicazioni" (the italian of "applications"), this is the structure of what an installation scripts installs with "AppMan" instead: